Frequently Asked Questions About Individual Income Tax Refunds

 does it take to receive an amended refund?

 If you filed your original NC income tax return incorrectly, you should file an amended return.
+Note: New for tax year 2015, you no longer use a separate tax form (Form D-400X) to amend your original return.
+All changes will be made on Form D-400.
+For further information, see Page 17, instructions for Filing 2015 Amended Returns in the North Carolina Individual Income Tax Instructions (Form D-401).
 You should receive your amended refund within 6 months from the date filed.
 If it has been more than five months since you filed your amended return, please call 1-877-252-3052 for assistance.
 Select individual income tax then listen for the refund option to speak with an agent.
 Please do not call 1-877-252-4052 as instructed in the main greeting.
 Interest will be paid on amended refunds at the applicable rate.

 - Taxpayer Self-Help